Australia stepping-up to address COVID-19 in the Pacific

 Support for the Pacific Labour Scheme and Seasonal Worker Program

-On 4 April, in a joint statement, Minister for Foreign Affairs Marise Payne and Minister for International Development and the Pacific Alex Hawke underscored that the welfare of Pacific workers in Australia was a priority for the Government.
+On 4 April, in a joint statement, former Minister for Foreign Affairs Marise Payne and former Minister for International Development and the Pacific Alex Hawke underscored that the welfare of Pacific workers in Australia was a priority for the Government.
 They highlighted the Government’s decision to extend visas for Pacific and Timorese workers in Australia under the SWP and PLS, enabling them to remain in Australia for up to a further 12 months while continuing to support themselves and their families and communities back home, as well as play a continuing role in supporting food supply in Australia.
 The government has adopted a number of measures to support the welfare of Pacific workers in Australia through COVID-19.

 Assisting Pacific islanders to return home

 Australia is committed to making sure Pacific islanders and Timorese nationals can get home.
 They are able to transit through Australia en-route to Pacific destinations and Timor-Leste.
 To protect our region, Australia has also been implementing screening measures at Australian airports for both transit and outbound flights to the Pacific and Timor-Leste.
 Along with the restrictions on Australians travelling overseas, this is reducing the risk of exposure to COVID-19 for Pacific island countries and Timor-Leste.

 Pacific posts remain open

 Australia’s large network of high commissions and embassies across the Pacific and in Timor-Leste has remained open during the COVID-19 pandemic.
 This has allowed work to continue, including the delivery of Australia’s development assistance to our region.

 We have been able to ensure most of the essential Australian advisers, in key positions in Pacific island government health, justice and economic policy sectors, were able to stay to continue working with Pacific governments, and to manage and respond to the crisis.

 Local staff also play a key role in the delivery of the Australian development assistance and are the backbone of our aid program.

 Australia’s response to Tropical Cyclone Harold